Not-Found-404/develope-guidelines/docs/workdiary/work-diary-wildhunt_unique.md

         + Send verify code to a phone number

-1. Completed the interaction between Anular and the tomcat server by HttpClientMoudle and RxJs
+1. Completed the interaction between Angular and the tomcat server by HttpClientMoudle and RxJs